Natural Resources Conservation Service: Livestock

 Livestock management is an area of interest for the NRCS because if not maintained valuable resources such as food, wools, and leather would not be available.
 The proper maintenance of livestock can also improve soil and water resources by providing a waste management system so that run off and erosion is not a problem.
 The NRCS provides financial assistance to land owners with grazing land and range land that is used by livestock in order to control the run off of waste into fresh water systems and prevent soil erosion.

 Plants

 Plants are a huge benefit to the health of ecosystems.
 NRCS offers significant amounts of resources to individuals interested in conserving plants.
 From databases full of information to financial assistance the NRCS works hard to provide the means needed to do so.
 The plant materials program, Plant materials centers, Plant materials specialists, PLANTS database, National Plant Data Team (NPDT) are all used together to keep our ecosystems as healthy as possible.
-This includes getting rid of unwanted species and building up species that have been killed off that are beneficial to the environment.

-The NRCS utilizes a very wide range of interdisciplinary resources.

-The NRCS also utilizes the following disciplines in order to maximize efficiency: